On Competitive Analysis for Polling Systems: Introduction

 \subsubsection{Scheduling Policies}

 A scheduling policy $\pi$ specifies when the server should serve which job.
-In our paper we mainly focus on online policies.
-Online policies provide feasible solutions for online problems, without knowing the information of future jobs.
-Online policies are also called non-anticipative policies in some literatures \cite{wierman2012tail,bansal2018achievable}.
-Online policies can be either \emph{deterministic }or \emph{randomized. }There is only one unique solution if a job instance is given to a deterministic policy.
-For example, SRPT is a deterministic policy.
-A randomized policy may toss a coin before making decision, and the decision may depend on the outcome of this coin toss \cite{bansal2018achievable}.
-This means for a random policy with a certain internal random variable, its solution may depend on the outcome of this internal random variable.
-If the same job instance is given to a randomized policy multiple times, each time the solution may be different from the others due to different outcomes by the internal random variable.
+In our paper we mainly focus on online (or non-anticipative) policies \cite{wierman2012tail,bansal2018achievable}.
+Online policies can be either \emph{deterministic }or \emph{randomized.} For example, SRPT is a deterministic policy.
+A randomized policy may toss a coin before making a decision, and the decision may depend on the outcome of this coin toss \cite{bansal2018achievable}.
 Detailed discussions for randomized algorithms can be found in \cite{stougie2002randomized,chekuri2001approximation}.
-In this paper, we mainly focus our discussion on deterministic policies.
+In this paper, we focus on deterministic policies.